fbosch/webworker-presentation/PITCHME.md

 # Limitations

-Workers run in another context than the main thread, therefore they do not have access to —
+Since workers run seperately from the main thread, they do not have access to —

 - `DOM`
 - `window`